 Guatemala

-UTIA researchers and faculty are exploring opportunities and potential partnerships with collaborators in Guatemala.
-The Smith International Center holds the Milam Family Opportunity Endowment which provides funding for experiential international opportunities in Guatemala, for students and faculty to work on world challenges related to clean water, food resources, health and nutrition.
+UTIA researchers and faculty continue to explore opportunities and potential partnerships with collaborators in Guatemala.
+The Smith International Center holds the Milam Family Opportunity Endowment which provides funding for research and extension opportunities in Guatemala for faculty to work on world challenges related to food security, clean water, health and nutrition.

 Contact Dave Ader or Sara Mulville for more information.